hapijs/hapi/docs/Reference.md

 ##### Route prerequisites

 It is often necessary to perform prerequisite actions before the handler is called (e.g. load required reference data from a database).
 The route `pre` option allows defining such pre-handler methods.
-The methods are called in order, unless a `mode` is specified with value
+The methods are called in order.
+If the `pre` array contains another array, those methods are called in parallel. `pre` can be assigned a mixed array of:
-`'parallel'` in which case, all the parallel methods are executed first, then the rest in order. `pre` can be assigned a mixed array of:
+- arrays containing the elemets listed below, which are executed in parallel.
 - objects with:
     - `method` - the function to call (or short-hand helper string as described below).
 The function signature is defined by the `type` options.
     - `assign` - key name to assign the result of the function to within `request.pre`.